Keeping passengers and staff safe

 - If a passenger feels unwell on the day of the tour or displays flu-like symptoms or has been in contact with a person who has been diagnosed with COVID-19 within the last 14 days, he/she won’t be permitted to join the tour.
 Instead the tour can be rescheduled or a gift card credit or full refund can be issued.

-- The skipper is informed about and applies regular hand washing and / or sanitising routines.
+- The skipper and deckhand are informed about and apply regular hand washing and sanitising routines.
 If the skipper feels unwell, the upcoming tours will be canceled and a full refund will be issued.
 Tours will only be resumed once the skipper has been tested for COVID-19 and the result comes back negative.

 3) Check in TAS App